Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 _The only thing you can assign null to is a pointer type_; you can't assign null to ints, structs, arrays, strings, or any other type.
 > Only a pointer can be null.

 You can even declare a variable ptr as a void pointer, like in line (7).
 This means ptr doesn't even know at this point what will be the type of variable it points to!
+A void pointer has no associated data type.
+It can hold the address of any type and can be type-casted to any type. void pointer has the same functionality as in C.

 In line (9), we make a New(int). `New` is a procedure defined in module _Basic_ that can take any type, construct an instance of it, and return a pointer to it (see line (10)).
 New allocates memory on the heap, so you have to free it yourself, as done in line (11).